-To retain the Career & Technical Education Skills Scholarship, a student must maintain a 3.0 or higher grade point average (GPA) each semester.
-Any student who does not maintain a 3.0 GPA and is removed from the scholarship may have the scholarship reinstated by earning the required 3.0 G.P.A. the following semester.
+The aggregate amount of multiple district and state awards will be capped at full in-state tuition per semester, and multiple national awards capped at full in-state tuition, room, & board.
+To retain the Career & Technical Education Skills Scholarship, a student must maintain a cumulative 3.0 or higher grade point average (GPA).
+Any student who does not maintain the required cumulative 3.0 or higher GPA and is removed from the scholarship may have the scholarship reinstated by earning the required cumulative 3.0 GPA or higher after the following semester if it's within their original number of consecutive semesters for which they were awarded.